korchasa/awesome-chatgpt/README.md

 - [nhaouari/obsidian-textgenerator-plugin](https://github.com/nhaouari/obsidian-textgenerator-plugin) - The Text Generator Plugin for Obsidian allows users to generate text content using GPT-3, enhancing knowledge creation and organization.
 - [obiscr/ChatGPT](https://github.com/obiscr/ChatGPT) - ChatGPT is a JetBrains IDE plugin that supports the usage of ChatGPT for various tasks such as error-fixing, providing a diff mode, and more.
 - [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - ChatGPT Retrieval Plugin, an add-on for ChatGPT, enables semantic search and retrieval of personal or work documents using natural language questions.
+- [papersgpt/papersgpt-for-zotero](https://github.com/papersgpt/papersgpt-for-zotero) - PapersGPT for Zotero is an AI-powered plugin that enhances PDF reading and research efficiency through conversation and insights extraction from documents.
 - [sozercan/kubectl-ai](https://github.com/sozercan/kubectl-ai) - Kubectl plugin for generating and applying Kubernetes manifests using OpenAI's GPT.
 - [srcnalt/OpenAI-Unity](https://github.com/srcnalt/OpenAI-Unity) - The OpenAI Unity Package is an unofficial tool that enables direct integration of the OpenAI API within the Unity game engine.
 - [stulzq/azure-openai-proxy](https://github.com/stulzq/azure-openai-proxy) - This project provides a proxy solution to convert OpenAI API requests to Azure OpenAI API requests, facilitating easy access to Azure services.
+- [tensorchord/pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) - pgvecto.rs is a scalable vector database plugin for PostgreSQL written in Rust, designed to enhance vector similarity search capabilities for LLMs.
+- [toolkit-ai/toolkit-ai](https://github.com/toolkit-ai/toolkit-ai) - Toolkit AI is a project that simplifies the generation and use of AI plugins, particularly for LangChain and ChatGPT.
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This project is a TypeScript implementation of a free API for OpenAI's GPT-4, allowing users to access various GPT models easily.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - gpt4free is a repository designed to demonstrate an API package that integrates various powerful language models.
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - Repomix is a tool designed to pack repositories into an AI-friendly format for use with Large Language Models.
 - [your-papa/obsidian-Smart2Brain](https://github.com/your-papa/obsidian-Smart2Brain) - Your Smart Second Brain is an Obsidian plugin that enhances knowledge management by interacting with various large language models while prioritizing user privacy.
 - [zhu327/gemini-openai-proxy](https://github.com/zhu327/gemini-openai-proxy) - Gemini-OpenAI-Proxy allows applications to convert the OpenAI API protocol to the Google Gemini protocol.